AdobeDocs/pass.en/help/authentication/kickstart/technical-paper.md

 * Integrate the Adobe Pass Authentication [Media Token Verifier](/help/authentication/integration-guide-programmers/features-standard/entitlements/media-tokens.md#media-token-verifier).
 * Develop a user interface for the authentication, authorization and logout workflow.

-For more details on the Programmer integration process, refer to the [Programmer kickstart guide](/help/authentication/kickstart/programmer-kickstart-guide.md) and [Programmer integration guide](/help/authentication/integration-guide-programmers/programmer-integration-guide-overview.md) documents.
+For more details on the Programmer integration process, refer to the [Programmer kickstart guide](/help/authentication/integration-guide-programmers/programmer-integration-guide-overview.md) documents.

 #### Pay TV Provider Integration Process {#pay-tv-provider-integration-process}